gaucho-plugins/payment-page-free/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Fix to auto-enable submit button when pre filling form fields.
+* Updated Freemius SDK to v2.4.5.

+= 1.2.6 =
+* Added Payment Description field to show up properly in Stripe receipts (matches pricing name).
+* Ensured submit button automatically activates when all fields are automatically pre-filled.

+= 1.2.5 =
+* Added polyfill function to properly handle webhooks.
+* Fix for database migration issues.

+= 1.2.4 =
+* Implemented confirmation emails for Admin and Payer.
+* Implemented PayPal Webhooks to verify payments for Form Actions on Submit.
+* Updated Freemius SDK to v2.4.4.

 = 1.2.3 =
 * Updates to custom actions on payment completion, which now includes the currently logged in user in the request.